 About

-Eli’s first collection of poems, The Grid, is published by Carcanet Press in the UK and Changes Press in the US.
-It is available in the UK here and in the US here.
+My first book, The Grid, was published by Carcanet in the UK and Changes in the US.
 The Grid was shortlisted for the John Pollard Foundation International Poetry Prize and the Anglo-Hellenic League Runciman Award, and named one of “the best poetry books of 2023” by The Telegraph.
+“The Grid is no mere footnote to the classics,” the poet Katie Peterson writes. “[I]n this work, Mandel changes the shape of the American narrative poem forever.”

 Curriculum Vitae

-Eli’s CV can be accessed here.
+My CV can be accessed here.

 Contact

-Contact Eli at elimandelphd@gmail.com
+Contact me at elimandelphd@gmail.com